Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 • Stage IV

-• Involvement of one of more organs that area not part of a lymphatic area and in lymph nodes near those organs.
+• Involvement of one or more organs that are not part of a lymph and in lymph nodes near those organs.

 OR